Who is an eligible non-borrowing spouse on a reverse mortgage?

 HUD’s new treatment of non-borrowing spouses

-HUD fixed these issues with their new treatment of non-borrowing spouses as outlined in HUD Mortgagee Letter (ML) 2021-11, further extending protections granted by HUD’s previous guidance on the subject in HUD Mortgagee Letter (ML) 2019-15.
-Effective immediately, all non-borrowing spouses, not just the ones whose loans began after the 2014 change date, now have the non-borrowing spouse deferral protection.
+HUD fixed these issues with its new treatment of non-borrowing spouses as outlined in HUD Mortgagee Letter (ML) 2021-11, further extending protections granted by HUD’s previous guidance on the subject in HUD Mortgagee Letter (ML) 2019-15.
+Effective immediately, all non-borrowing spouses, not just those whose loans began after the 2014 change date, now have the non-borrowing spouse deferral protection.

-This is a considerable comfort and protection for spouses who were not on the loan their spouse received and have feared that they would lose their ability to remain in their homes.
+This is a considerable comfort and protection for spouses who were not on the loan their spouse received and feared losing their ability to remain in their homes.
 Furthermore, HUD removed the provision that the loan could still be called due and payable if the borrowing spouse had to leave home for more than 12 months due to medical reasons for all non-borrowing spouses who held this designation at the time the loan was closed.

 In other words, the non-borrowing spouse is protected from having to leave their home due to the call provision due to their spouse’s death and the medical need to go home now.
-This is especially important because HUD determined that they would cover spouses before their age was also considered in loan amount calculations, so they got an advantage in additional funds available.
+This is especially important because HUD determined that they would cover spouses before their age, which was also considered in loan amount calculations, so they got an advantage in the additional funds available.

 What spouses are not covered?